- IMT1031 Introduction to Programming or

 Alphabetical Scale, A(best) – F (fail)

-Internal examiner with periodic external examination.
-First time external examination is autumn 2010.
+Internal examiner with periodic external examination on the written exam, next time in autumn 2011.

-Web resources from Apple, Google and Nokia as well as other online tutorial sites.
+Web resources from Apple, Google, Microsoft and Nokia as well as other online tutorial sites.